Kenya–Uganda relations: Trade and economy

-FDI
+Foreign direct investment

-Kenyan firms have operations in Uganda, some of which are Kenya Commercial Bank, Equity Bank and Nakumatt.
+Kenyan firms have operations in Uganda, some of which are Kenya Commercial Bank, Equity Bank, and Nakumatt.

 Infrastructure

 Both countries are building a standard gauge railway link that would go through Mombasa-Nairobi-Kampala-Kigali.
 Work began on the Kenyan section of the rail line in December 2014.

 There have been proposals to have the Mombasa-Nairobi-Kampala-Kigali route expanded to a motorway all the way.
 Uganda largely uses the port of Mombasa to get access to international markets.
 The standard gauge rail link will boost efficiency in delivering goods to the landlocked country from Kenya.

 Kenya hoped Uganda would be included in the LAPSSET project in which a pipeline would link the Kenyan and Ugandan oilfields to the a new port city in Lamu, Kenya.
 To the extent in 2014, Toyota subsidiary Toyota Tsusho got the contract to design the pipeline.
-On completion this would have been the world's longest heated pipeline, covering a distance of 1380 km.
+On completion, this would have been the world's longest heated pipeline, covering a distance of 1380 km.